Reclaiming Strength: The Transformative Power of CBT for Trauma

 Cognitive restructuring is another essential technique in CBT for trauma.
 It focuses on identifying and challenging negative thought patterns and beliefs that contribute to distress and maintaining the impact of the traumatic event.

 During cognitive restructuring, individuals work with their therapist to examine their thoughts and beliefs related to the trauma.
 They learn to identify cognitive distortions, such as catastrophizing or overgeneralizing, and replace them with more balanced and realistic thoughts.
-By restructuring their thinking, individuals can reduce anxiety, improve their emotional well-being, and develop a more accurate perception of themselves and the world around them.
+By restructuring their thinking, individuals can reduce anxiety, improve their emotional well-being, and develop a more accurate perception of themselves and their world.

 Relaxation Techniques